N-benitha/alx-low_level_programming/0x00-hello_world/README.md

-Preprocesses C file and saves the result in another file
+compiles C file but does not link